 - A business where newer staff are not adequately supervised.

 The following worksheet is for illustrative purposes only (please see additional instructions in Annex A).
 Using this worksheet could be an easy way for your entity to present the inherent risks related to your business, or you may develop your own worksheet.

 Note: The information below is provided as an example only.
 Your entity may have more risk factors to consider.
 Furthermore, you may have different risk ratings.
-For more options, you can consult the matrix included in the RBA Guidance document.
+For more options, you can consult the matrix included in the Risk assessment guidance.

 LIST OF FACTORS